vishudhshah/dotfiles/README.md

 # dotfiles

-Personal configuration files for zsh, Neovim, Ghostty, Yazi, and more.
+Personal configuration files managed as symlinks into this repo.

 ## Structure

 ```
 ~/dotfiles/
   .zshrc
-  .config/
-    nvim/
-    ghostty/
-    yazi/
-    btop/
+  .gitconfig
+  .config/      # one subdirectory per app
   install.sh
   README.md
 ```

 Files live here and are symlinked to where the system expects them.
+Each app's config lives under `.config/<appname>/`.
-Editing the file anywhere (e.g. `~/.zshrc` or `~/dotfiles/.zshrc`) edits the same underlying file.
+Editing the file anywhere edits the same underlying file.

 ---